linagora-labs/FREDSum/README.md

 	Please note that there are no predicted summaries for the debate 'Destaing_Mitterand_2'.
 - `FREDSum_test.json`: a list of the names of the test files.

-The dataset can also be found on Ortolang at [https://hdl.handle.net/11403/fredsum](https://hdl.handle.net/11403/fredsum).

-Additionnally, data from the French National Assembly and French Senate that were used to continue the pretraining of the Barthez language model, as described in the paper "FREDSum: A Dialogue Summarization Corpus for French Political Debates", is available at [FREDSum Parliament](https://hdl.handle.net/11403/fredsum-parliament).

 ## Acknowledgement